Follow us on social media for updates:

-Window posters will identify the locations within which visitors will find a town map, leaflets, information about where to go and what do to make the most enjoyable use of their time, lists of accommodation locally a friendly welcome.
+Window posters will identify the locations within which visitors will find a town map, leaflets, information about where to go and what to do to make the most enjoyable use of their time and a list of accommodation.

-The four locations are: Ross Information Service at Made in Ross (situated on the first floor of the Market House); Mandy Moo’s, 9 Cantilupe Road; Hope Treasures café, next to the Hope and Anchor at the riverside and Raglan House Café and Guest House.
+Locations are: Mandy Moo’s, 9 Cantilupe Road, Ross Information Service at Made in Ross (situated on the first floor of the Market House); ; Hope Treasures café, next to the Hope and Anchor at the Wye Street riverside, Raglan House Café and Guest House, 17, Broad Street, Truffles, 46 High Street, Loved Again Furniture, 36 Broad Street and Larruperz Centre, Grammar School Close (near Morrisons).